Distributed Graph Neural Network Training: A Survey: GNN Execution Model

 \section{GNN Execution Model}

-The GNN model optimization phase in Figure~\ref{fig:gen_frame} consists of two sub-stages, which are computation graph generation and computation graph execution.
-The execution model is responsible to schedule the operations in the sub-stages to achieve high training efficiency.
-The two sub-stages have different operators with regard to different training paradigms.
-For distributed mini-batch training, the sampling and feature extraction operations dominate the training efficiency and make the computation graph generation expensive.
-While for distributed full-graph training, the computation graph execution is complicated due to the data dependency among workers.
+\blue{The execution model is the core stage for GNN model training, as shown in Figure~\ref{fig:gen_frame}.
+It is responsible to schedule different operations to achieve high training efficiency.
+For distributed mini-batch training, as the sampling and feature extraction operations in batch generation dominate the training efficiency and make the computation graph generation expensive, the execution model focuses on how to efficiently schedule these operations with the batch training operation.
+While for distributed full-graph training, the computation graph execution is complicated due to the data dependency among workers, and the execution model focuses on the scheduling of graph aggregation and communication during computation graph execution. }

-In the following, we discuss the execution model of computation graph generation and computation graph execution, respectively.
+\blue{In the following, due to different execution manners of mini-batch and full-graph GNN training, we discuss the execution model of them respectively.}